NEIWPCC COVID-19 VACCINATION POLICY

 NEIWPCC Executive Committee Member

-Katie Scharf Dykes is the Commissioner of Connecticut’s Department of Energy & Environmental Protection (DEEP).
-She was nominated by Governor Ned Lamont to serve as the Commissioner of DEEP, and was confirmed on February 20, 2019.
-Katie previously served as Chair of the Connecticut Public Utilities Regulatory Authority (PURA) from 2015-2018, and as Deputy Commissioner for Energy at Connecticut DEEP from 2012-2015.
-Katie also served as the Chair of the Board of Directors of the Regional Greenhouse Gas Initiative, Inc. (RGGI) from 2014 to 2017.
+Katie Scharf Dykes has served as the Commissioner of Connecticut’s Department of Energy and Environmental Protection (CT DEEP) since February 2019.
+Scharf Dykes previously served as chair of the Connecticut Public Utilities Regulatory Authority from 2015-2018, and as Deputy Commissioner for Energy at CT DEEP from 2012-2015.
+She also served as the chair of the board of directors of the Regional Greenhouse Gas Initiative, Inc. (RGGI) from 2014 to 2017.
 RGGI is a multi-state effort focused on reducing carbon emissions from electric generating facilities.
-Katie joined CT DEEP in March 2012 after prior service as Deputy General Counsel for the White House Council on Environmental Quality and as a Legal Advisor to the General Counsel for the U.S. Department of Energy.
+Scharf Dykes joined CT DEEP in March 2012 after prior service as Deputy General Counsel for the White House Council on Environmental Quality and as a Legal Advisor to the General Counsel for the U.S. Department of Energy.
 She is a graduate of Yale College and the Yale Law School.

 Jennifer Perry